Plan Your Trip on the Hartford Line: Service Starts In May 2018

 - How will I know if my train has been delayed?
 Every effort is made to alert passengers of service interruptions and/or cancellations via announcements made at each applicable train station on the public information displays.
 Longer term or more wide-scale disruptions will be announced to local news media, shown on the hartfordline.com website and through our social media profiles.

 - When traveling to New Haven, should I exit the train at State Street Station or Union Station?
-State Street Station is located just two blocks from the New Haven Green and is within walking distance of downtown New Haven.
-Union Station is the transfer point to/from for all connecting New Haven Line (Metro-North) , Amtrak, Shore Line East trains and CTtransit buses.
+This depends on where you're going.
+Hartford Line trains stop at both stations.
+The State Street Station, located just two blocks from the New Haven Green, is the best choice for most downtown destinations.
+Union Station, the southern terminus of the Hartford Line, is the transfer point for all connecting Metro-North (New Haven Line), Amtrak, and Shore Line East trains and for CTtransit buses.

 - Do I need to enter Union Station to purchase a Metro-North ticket for my connecting New Haven Line train?
 No, passengers can purchase their Hartford Line and New Haven Line connecting tickets together at ticket vending machines located at Springfield, Hartford, Berlin, Meriden, and Wallingford.
 Passengers transferring to CTrail New Haven Line (operated by Metro-North) may also purchase their ticket on board the connecting Metro-North train with cash or credit cards.
 To avoid the surcharge, passengers must show the Metro-North conductor their Hartford Line ticket stub/receipt before purchase.